ikkz/anki-eco/apps/docs/src/en/templates/classic/ordering.md

 # Ordering

 Drag and drop fragments to arrange them into the correct order.
+You can also click a fragment to move it between containers.

 > [!TIP]
 > It is best to disable all swipe gesture controls in Anki's review settings.